W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 Think of the love of animals for animals’ offspring, and the need animals feel to protect animals’ offspring.
 ²Animals feel a need to protect animals’ offspring because animals regard animals’ offspring as part of animals’-selves.
 ³No one dismisses something one considers part of one’s-self.
-⁴You reäct to your ego much as God does to God’s creations: with love, protection and charity.
+⁴You react to your ego much as God does to God’s creations: with love, protection and charity.
-⁵Your reäctions to the self you made are not surprising.
+⁵Your reactions to the self you made are not surprising.
-⁶In fact, your reäctions to the self you made resemble in many ways how you will one day reäct to your real creations; your real creations are as timeless as you are timeless.
+⁶In fact, your reactions to the self you made resemble in many ways how you will one day react to your real creations; your real creations are as timeless as you are timeless.
 ⁷The question is not how you respond to the ego, but the question is what you believe you are.
 ⁸Belief is an ego function, and as long as your origin is open to belief you are regarding your origin from an ego viewpoint.
 ⁹When teaching is no longer necessary you will merely know God.